golang/go/gopls/doc/settings.md

 #### **newDiff** *string*

 newDiff enables the new diff implementation.
-If this is "both", for now both diffs will be run and statistics will be generateted in a file in $TMPDIR.
+If this is "both", for now both diffs will be run and statistics will be generated in a file in $TMPDIR.
 This is a risky setting; help in trying it is appreciated.
 If it is "old" the old implementation is used, and if it is "new", just the new implementation is used.
+This setting will eventually be deleted, once gopls has fully migrated to the new diff algorithm.

-Default: 'old'.
+Default: 'both'.

 ## Code Lenses